tiaringhio/COVID-19-Sentiments/README.md

 - The gathered tweets are found in the _JSON_ folder, separated by month
 - The analyzed tweets are found in the _CSV_ folder, separated by month
-- _italian_dataset_ has been used to train the models and can be foundin the _Training Dataset_ folder.
+- _italian_dataset_ has been used to train the models and can be found in the _Training Dataset_ folder.
-  - There are subsequent datasets obtain from the original one including:
+  - There are subsequent datasets obtained from the original one including:
     - tweets_negative
     - tweets_negative